The Fifth Day of Peace

+The Fifth Day of Peace (original Italian title: Gott mit uns, German for "God With Us") is a 1970 war drama film directed and co-written by Giuliano Montaldo, and starring Richard Johnson, Franco Nero, Helmuth Schneider, Michael Goodliffe and Bud Spencer.
+It dramatizes the May 1945 German deserter execution, in which two German prisoners-of-war in a Canadian-run camp were executed by their comrades for cowardice.
+The film was an international co-production between Italian and Yugoslavian companies, filmed at Jadran Studios in Zagreb.

 Plot

 Two German deserters, Kriegsmarine Ensign Bruno Grauber and Army Corporal Reiner Schultz are captured by the Canadian Army at the end of World War II.
-They are interned in a Canadian-run POW camp where the senior German officer, Colonel Von Bleicher, is a career officer.
+They are interned in a Canadian-run POW camp in the Netherlands, where the senior German officer, Colonel von Bleicher, is a career officer.
 Their fellow German prisoners of war, led by Von Bleicher, discover that they are deserters.
 They are put through a formal military court martial organised by Von Bleicher and charged with cowardice.
 They are sentenced to death and are to be executed on the "fifth day of peace".
-Von Bleicher pressures the Canadian camp commandant to allow the execution to be carried out and requests rifles and ammunition to carry out the sentence.
+Von Bleicher pressures the Canadian camp commandant, Captain Miller, to allow the execution to be carried out and requests rifles and ammunition to carry out the sentence.

-A Canadian general, Snow, persuades (but does not order) the Canadian camp commandant, Captain Miller, to allow the execution to be carried out for the higher purpose of preserving military discipline.
+Captain Miller's superior officer, General Snow, persuades (but does not order) him to allow the execution to be carried out for the higher purpose of preserving military discipline.
 He also motivates Miller with a promotion to major.